How to Taper off Alcohol

 - Direct taper: In a direct taper, you continue to drink your regular drink but slowly decrease the amount over time.
 Direct tapers work best for drinks that contain a low percentage of alcohol, such as beer.

 Some drinks, such as liquor or spirits, contain a high percentage of alcohol.
-If your typical drink contains a high alcohol percentage, a substitution taper may be safer than a direct taper for several reasons:
+If your typical drink has a high alcohol percentage, a substitution taper may be safer than a direct taper for several reasons:

 - It can be easier to measure your intake of beer versus spirits.